Bund yields set for one of the biggest weekly rises in 2016

 “The rise in bond yields over the past few days has revived the ghost of spring 2015,” Societe Generale strategists said in a note.
 They added, however, that a major sell-off was unlikely as “the oil rally and dollar sell-off are set to pause.”

 Most other euro zone bond yields were flat on the day.
-(Reporting by Marius Zaharia, editing by Jeremy Gaunt)
+(Reporting by Marius Zaharia, editing by Larry King)